 A student subject to academic dismissal because of a low cumulative GPA or because of academic dishonesty may appeal by submitting a letter to the Provost within two weeks of being notified of dismissal, along with an explanation of why the student believes the dismissal was unfair.
 The student’s request will be reviewed by the Provost with input from the student’s advisor, faculty who have had the student in recent classes, and the academic counselor.
 The Provost will make a decision on the appeal, which will be communicated in writing to the student.

-Are you a non-MABC student or an MABC graduate and want to audit classes in the MABC?
-If so, you are more than welcome to do so, but you will need to submit an application first at least one week before the semester begins (current MABC students wanting to audit MABC classes do not have to fill out an application and can skip to step 2).
+For non-MABC students or MABC graduates who want to audit classes, an application will need to submitted at least one week before the semester begins (current MABC students wanting to audit MABC classes do not have to fill out an application and can skip to step 2).
 The cost is $100/unit for everyone and any audit student can take up to 3 classes in our program (MABC graduates can take as many classes as they want).
 Here is how to register…

 Complete an online application.
 On the application, select that you want to sign up for the MABC and that you are an audit student.
 A $50 application fee and a pastor’s recommendation is required to submit an audit application to the MABC.
 But no bachelor’s degree, writing sample, or initial deposit are required to apply.
 Once you have been accepted, you can begin step 2…

 Fill out and sign an Add/Drop Form.
 Make sure you select “Audit” in the change column.
 Then send the form to your advisor to sign.
 Men’s advisor is Mark Smith.
 Women’s advisor is Jamaica Groover-Skelton.
 From there, your advisor will pass the form along to the Registrar’s office to finish your registration.
 You can find out what courses are being offered for the next semester here.

 Fill out the Audit Course Payment Form.
 A valid US credit card is required for payment.